 |Huang Xiaoning, pastor of Bible Reformed

-ChinaAid exposes abuses, such as those suffered by the members of Bible Reformed Church, in order to stand in solidarity with persecuted Christians and promote religious freedom, human rights, and rule of law.
+ChinaAid exposes abuses, such as those experienced by the Bible Reformed Church, in order to stand in solidarity with persecuted Christians and promote religious freedom, human rights, and rule of law.